Glenn Douglas Packard

-Glenn Douglas Packard is a choreographer, dancer, reality television star, recording artist and film director born in Clare, MI.
+Glenn Douglas Packard (born January 21, 1969) is a choreographer, dancer, reality television star, recording artist and film director born in Clare, Michigan, United States.
 He starred on two seasons of the VH1 reality series Brooke Knows Best.
 Packard made his directorial debut with the slasher film Pitchfork, which was released in January 2017.

 As a choreographer, Packard earned a Primetime Emmy Award nomination for his work on the Michael Jackson: 30th Anniversary Special.
 His choreography has also appeared in the televised "Lance Loves Michael Wedding Special" for former N'Sync member Lance Bass, various music videos and the Bollywood film "Rhythm."
 Packard also established a professional dance company, The INstitute of Dancers, in 2017.
 It is located in Lansing, Michigan.

 Early life

 Born in Detroit, Packard is the eldest of three to parents Roger and Paulette Packard.
 He spent his early life on a dairy farm in Clare, MI, and went on to study Dairy Management at Michigan State University.
 After an ATV accident resulted in a compound fracture in his right tibia and fibula, doctors suggested amputating his leg from the knee down.
 After taking months to heal, and learn to walk again, Packard decided to pursue his dreams of dancing instead of entering the family business.